dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.8 =
+- Fix: The capability repair cron job, introduced in `4.4.4` is improved to be more fail-safe.
+If no admin user has `manage_wallets`, it now assigns `manage_wallets` to all admins and to the Administrator role.
+Prevents admins from being locked out.
+- Fix: CoinMarketCap signup link (for API access) is now updated.
+- Improve: Admin menu icon follows style guide more closely (is a data-uri encoded SVG).
+- Fix: The JSON-API requests are now excluded from the service worker's cache if the *SuperPWA* plugin is installed.

 = 4.4.7 =
 - Fix: Workaround that restores compatibility with the Bitcoin ABC full node wallet (Bitcoin Cash), due to improperly deprecated accounts feature in that wallet (github issue #360).